riongull/dash-incubator-rules/rules.md

 ## 3.6 QA

-Quality Assurance tasks validate Production Tasks (Project, Service or Job),each referring to a Work task in their description.
-They can be reserved and the output should be a [QA Report Template](#) unless the admin requests some alternative information.
+Quality Assurance tasks validate Production Tasks (Project, Service or Job), each referring to a Work task in their description.
+They can be reserved and the output should follow the [QA Report Template](https://docs.google.com/document/d/1FCIPJTGGNe-bmjEadO1QtJIvNI5L93Dgv0UeJ6lJzaM/edit) unless the admin requests some alternative information.
+[Example](https://docs.google.com/document/d/1Ty8T_c9aXkmxYR02NpiItXbKTS6Tm7tjvy1kLhEaV-Q/edit#heading=h.jys2v7f243gx)

 ### 3.6.1 Reserving a Service Task